septi0/sentinel-hl/README.md

 # Sentinel-Hl

+## Summary

+System(s) not responding?
+Sentinel-Hl will automatically wake them up by sending a magic packet (WoL).
+UPS switched to battery and its charge gets low?
+Sentinel-Hl will safely shut down the system(s).
+Power restored and stable?
+Sentinel-Hl will wake them up again.

 ## Description

 **Sentinel-Hl** is a python script that watches over your infrastructure and ensures that all systems are running.
 It monitors the status of systems, optionally checks for power outages, and manages the shutdown and wake-up processes of systems based on their status and power availability to ensure minimal downtime and protection against power outages.